Hi, what do you want to do?

 Olympic Emblems

-Learners study the history of Olympic emblems.
-In this Olympics instructional activity, students examine the Olympic designs and symbols used to represent different Olympic game years.
-Learners then collaborate to create Olympic emblems...
+Students study the history of Olympic emblems.
+In this Olympics lesson plan, students examine the Olympic designs and symbols used to represent different Olympic game years.
+Students then collaborate to create Olympic emblems for a...

 Curated OER